Ivo Žídek: Retirement and National Theatre directorship

 Žídek was active as a singer into the 1980s.
 By then, his voice – which had never been a powerful one – had darkened and lost some of the timbre that had made him the model of a callow young lover.
 He moved on to more mature roles such as Peter Grimes.
 He made his last stage appearance in 1985 singing Adam Ecl in Karel Kovařovic's opera Psohlavci (The Dogheads) before retiring from the stage.
 However, his retirement was short-lived.
 He was recalled in 1989 to take over as director of the National Theatre opera company, and he guided it through the early years of the new democratic republic following the Velvet Revolution.

 Though not a member of the Communist party, Žídek was awarded a state prize in 1952, made a Merited Artist in 1958 and a National Artist in 1976.
 He publicly renounced those titles during the Velvet Revolution in November 1989 when he joined Václav Havel on the balcony overlooking the packed Wenceslas Square and led the crowds in singing the Czech National Anthem.

 Not long afterward, the Edinburgh Festival extended another invitation to the National Theatre for an opera residency, but Žídek declined, claiming that his company was not artistically ready to meet the standards of the festival or the company's former glory.
 He retired as opera company director in 1991 but continued to direct opera productions there until 2001.

 Ivo Žídek was married to Libuse Mrázová in 1947, and the couple had two sons who carried on the family musical tradition - Ivo, a stage designer, and Libor, a soloist with the operetta company at Karlín.
-He died in Prague in 2003 after a long illness.
+He died in Prague on 19 May 2003 after a long illness.